2. MPSD HPC system#

 • module load <module1> [<module2> ...]

-• toolchain modules replicate easybuild toolchains (and add a few generic packages such as cmake and ninja)
+• Deprecated: toolchain modules replicate easybuild toolchains (and add a few generic packages such as cmake and ninja).
+If you used to use these modules please transition to loading compiler, MPI and other required modules explicitly.

 • Once a module X is loaded, the environment variable $MPSD_X_ROOT provides the location of the module’s files.
 For example: